Lisa Lodwick

 Lisa Ann Lodwick (21 July 1988 – 3 November 2022) was a British archaeologist who studied charred, mineralised and waterlogged macroscopic plant remains, and used carbon and nitrogen stable isotope analysis to understand the crop husbandry practices of the ancient Romans.

-Lodwick's pioneering archaeobotanical studies at Calleva Atrebatum demonstrated the import and consumption of celery, coriander and olive in Insula IX prior to the Claudian Conquest.
+Lodwick's pioneering archaeobotanical studies at Calleva Atrebatum demonstrated the import and consumption of celery, coriander and olives in Insula IX prior to the Claudian Conquest.
 She jointly won the 2020 Book of the Year Award at the Archaeology Awards for Life and death in the countryside of Roman Britain.

 Education

 Lodwick studied archaeology and anthropology at Hertford College, Oxford.
 She graduated in 2009 and was awarded the Meyerstein Prize for best overall performance in the School of Archaeology.
 In 2010, she completed a Master's Degree in European archaeology, also at Hertford College.
 She went on to receive a Doctor of Philosophy (DPhil) degree from the School of Archaeology in 2014.
 Her doctoral thesis was titled An archaeobotanical analysis of Silchester and the wider region across the late Iron Age-Roman transition.